Skip to main content

 A matriculated student who withdraws from the University for medical reasons may apply for a Medical Leave of Absence.
 A Medical Leave for physical or psychological health reasons is intended to allow a student sufficient time away from campus for a sustained recovery and/or stability, and for activities that contribute to a successful return.

-Step one: Contact the Office of the Dean of Students
+Step One: Contact the Office of the Dean of Students

 To initiate a withdrawal the student may contact the Office of the Dean of Students (ODS) at [email protected] or 315-312-5483.
 The office is open Monday through Friday from 8am to 4:30pm.
 Please note, only the student can initiate the withdrawal process.

-Step two: Submit Documentation
+Step Two: Submit Documentation

 The student must provide documentation from a clinician or physician in order to withdraw.
 This documentation must indicate how the student's personal health is impacting their ability to complete the current semester.
 The letter from your clinician or physician must be on official letterhead and include the following: